kimwalisch/primesieve/README.md

 Build instructions
 ------------------

-Building primesieve requires CMake ≥ 3.1 and a compiler which supports C++11 or later.
+Building primesieve requires a compiler which supports C++11 (or later) and CMake ≥ 3.1.
 If your compiler does not yet support C++11 you can fall back to [primesieve-5.x](https://github.com/kimwalisch/primesieve/tree/v5.7.3) which is written in C++98.